laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 lastmod: 2023-08-16 00:00:00
 summary: Proverbes et citations glanés au cours des années
 title: Proverbes Et Citations
+tags: ["motion-perception", "spiking-neural-networks", "visual-illusions"]
-categories: ["Behavioural Neuroscience", "NeuroAI & Machine Learning"]
+categories: ["Behavioural Neuroscience", "Education", "NeuroAI & Machine Learning"]
-tags: ["spiking-neural-networks", "motion-perception", "visual-illusions"]
+projects: [""]
 ---
 *  "Anything that is in the world when you're born is normal and ordinary and is just a natural part of the way the world works.
 Anything that's invented between when you’re 15 and 35 is new and exciting and revolutionary and you can probably get a career in it.
 Anything invented after you're 35 is against the natural order of things."
 Douglas Adams